-All analytes from the Petrol Interceptor 1 and Petrol Interceptor 2 sampling were recorded to be in compliance with discharge limits during the reporting period.
+No sampling of Petrol Interceptor 1 or Petrol Interceptor 2 was required during the reporting period.

-The Contractor has reviewed the organic waste treatment processes (i.e., waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
-The Contractor has investigated the de-sulphurisation system, CAPCS, CHPs, and the ASP; the potential causes for the exceedance were identified.
+The Contractor has reviewed the organic waste treatment processes (i.e. waste reception, waste pre-treatment, anaerobic digesters, and composting processes) and found that they were operated normally during the reporting period.
+The Contractor has investigated the desulphurisation system, CHPs, and the ASP; the potential causes for the exceedance were identified.